Taylane/TayCaptcha/README.md

 ## Getting Started

-The aplication can be runned from the "app.exe" or build from source.
+The application can be run from the "app.exe" or build from source.
 (TODO: exe)

 ### Prerequisites

-Python3.6 is needed as the aditional modules that can be found on the "requeriments.txt" file.
+Python 3.6 is needed as well as the additional modules that can be found on the "requeriments.txt" file.
 (TODO)

 ## Built With